-Consumer sales of our products are conducted by distributors, authorized retailers and department store chains over whom we have limited control.
+Consumer sales of our products are conducted by distributors and authorized retailers over whom we have limited control.

-We sell a substantial part of our products to our distributors, who in turn distribute our products to consumers through their self-managed retail outlets, authorized retailers and department store chains.
-We do not have direct contractual relationships with the retailers and department store chains that sell our products and we rely on distributors to oversee their self-managed and authorized retailers and department store chains.
-As we have no direct control over the authorized retailers and department store chains, we are only able to require them to comply with our policies, such as exclusivity, customer service, store image and pricing, through our distributors based on the distributorship agreements.
-Any deviation by our distributors, retailers and department store chains from our marketing and pricing policies or aggressive discounting of the retail prices of our products could result in the erosion of goodwill, a decrease in the market value of our Xiniya brand and an unfavorable public perception about the quality of our products, thus resulting in a material adverse effect on our business, financial condition, results of operations and prospects.
+We sell a substantial part of our products to our distributors, who in turn distribute our products to consumers through their self-managed retail outlets and through retail outlets owned and are operated by authorized retailers.
+We do not have direct contractual relationships with the authorized retailers that sell our products and we rely on distributors to oversee their self-managed retail outlets owned and managed by authorized retailers.
+As we have no direct control over the authorized retailers, we are only able to require them to comply with our policies, such as exclusivity, customer service, outlet image and pricing, through our distributors based on the distributorship agreements.
+Any deviation by our distributors and authorized retailers from our marketing and pricing policies or aggressive discounting of the retail prices of our products could result in the erosion of goodwill, a decrease in the market value of our Xiniya brand and an unfavorable public perception about the quality of our products, thus resulting in a material adverse effect on our business, financial condition, results of operations and prospects.

-Our plan to manage new flagship stores may not succeed, and there may be competition among our company, our distributors, authorized retailers and department store chains.
+Our plan to manage new flagship outlets may not succeed, and there may be competition among our company, our distributors and authorized retailers.

-We plan to open, or provide support to our distributors to open, additional flagship stores in China.
-As we have only managed two flagship stores in Quanzhou City, Fujian Province, we may not have sufficient experience and skills required for successfully managing such flagship stores.
-Moreover, as our authorized retail network owned and managed by third parties expands and market penetration of our products increases, there could be competition among our company, our distributors, authorized retailers and department store chains in the retail market.
-If we cannot succeed in our management of self-operated flagship stores or fail to coordinate well with our distributors, authorized retailers and department stores to minimize the competition within this retail network, our financial condition and results of operations could be materially adversely affected and we may not achieve our development goals.
+We plan to open, or provide support to our distributors to open, additional flagship outlets in China.
+As of December 31, 2012, we supported five distributors in opening and operating five flagship outlets in five different cities.
+As we have only managed two flagship outlets in Quanzhou City, Fujian Province, we may not have sufficient experience and skills required for successfully managing such flagship outlets.
+Moreover, as our authorized retail network owned and managed by third parties expands and market penetration of our products increases, there could be competition among our company, our distributors and authorized retailers in the retail market.
+If we cannot succeed in our management of self-operated flagship outlets or fail to coordinate well with our distributors and authorized retailers to minimize the competition within this retail network, our financial condition and results of operations could be materially adversely affected and we may not achieve our development goals.